 The goal now is to improve that post.

-Not only will this improve how your audience engage with your content it will also increase overall traffic to your site.
+Not only will this improve how your audience engages with your content it will also increase overall traffic to your site.
 Furthermore, don’t forget to build out the internal links to relevant related content.